hetznercloud/csi-driver/docs/kubernetes/README.md

 ## Integration with Root Servers

 Root servers can be part of the cluster, but the CSI plugin doesn't work there.
-Taint the root server as follows to skip that node for the daemonset.
+Taint the root server as follows to skip that node for the DaemonSet.

 ```bash
 kubectl label nodes <node name> instance.hetzner.cloud/is-root-server=true